iwane021/API-Service-Laravel-with-CURL/README.md

 }
 ```

-Add this on your Construct method :
+Add this on your Construct :
 ```
 private $headers;